qiime2/docs/source/16s-overview.md

 You can increase the number of threads to use with the `--p-n-threads` parameter.

 @Bod - do you think we should include something about the truncating length parameter, and/or any other parameters?
 If so, mind throwing that in here?
+@DC - I added a bit there, this a loaded topic and I could write a whole document on the topic...and maybe I will later, but for now this sould suffice I think.

 ##### deblur

 Deblur tends to be faster than DADA2, especially on larger datasets, but comes with other limitations.

 It is faster than DADA2 because it uses a pre-packaged error model based on Illumina MiSeq and HiSeq machines instead of training one from scratch.
-It also reduces processing time with an initial positive filtering step based on the GreenGenes database (**TO DO**: what does this mean?
-It only processes sequences that match to GG at a certain % identity??)
+It also reduces unnecessary denoising with an initial positive filtering step which requires the reads to have a minimum 60% idenditiy similarity to sequences from the 85% OTU GreenGenes database.
 If you don't want to do the default positive filtering to GreenGenes step, you can use a different positive filter with the [denoise-other](https://docs.qiime2.org/2018.6/plugins/available/deblur/denoise-other/) tool.

 @Bod - can you clarify the GG filtering stuff?
 Also happy to discuss offline if my confusion is confusing XD
+@CD - Is my clarification ok?

 Because it uses the pre-packaged model, you can only use deblur to denoise Illumina data.
-Deblur's [denoise-16S]((https://docs.qiime2.org/2018.6/plugins/available/deblur/denoise-16S/) method can also currently only denoise single-end reads.
+Deblur's [denoise-16S](https://docs.qiime2.org/2018.6/plugins/available/deblur/denoise-16S/) method can also currently only denoise single-end reads.
 It will accept unmerged paired-end reads as input, it just won't do anything with the reverse reads.
 As discussed above, deblur can however take in _merged_ reads and treat them as single-end reads.
+Note that deblur's expected mean error rate increases as read lengths increase so it tends to become more conservative with longer reads, whereas dada2's error model is learnt from the data itself.

 #### OTU Clustering